 I turned a year older yesterday, and I had mixed feelings when celebrating my birthday.
 As much as I loved the celebration, the good food, the gifts, and the sweet messages from my family and friends, I was experiencing various negative emotions, such as anxiety and sadness, on the days leading up to my birthday and even on the day itself.

-I had no idea why I was feeling that way since I have always loved my birthday before.
+I had no idea why I was feeling that way since I’ve always loved my birthday before.
 I didn’t like it, and I wondered if I’m the only one who feels this way or if there are other people who don’t love birthdays or feel depressed about them as well.
 So, I decided to conduct some research to know why some people don’t love their birthdays.

 Guess what I found out – a lot more people than I had thought fear or hate their birthdays and others feel depressed during and on the days around their birthday.
 There is even a term to describe the fear of birthdays; it is called fragapanophobia.